gtolomei/systems-and-networking/README.md

 - **Wednesday** from **4:00 p.m.** to **7:00 p.m.** (Room 11 - Via Scarpa, 14 [[map](https://maps.app.goo.gl/kzwU5jQY5PDxiRK99)])

 ### Moodle Web Page
-Students must subscribe to the Moodle web page using the same credentials (username/password) to access Wi-Fi network and Infostud services, at the following link: **TBA**
+Students must subscribe to the Moodle web page using the same credentials (username/password) to access the Wi-Fi network and Infostud services at the following link: **TBA**

 ### Office Hours
-Please, drop me a message to <a href="mailto:tolomei@di.uniroma1.it">tolomei@di.uniroma1.it</a> if you like to arrange an in-person meeting or schedule a remote call either on Google Meet or Zoom.
-To issue your request, kindly specify "_SN-I 2023-24: Meeting_" in the subject of your message.<br/>
+Please drop me a message to <a href="mailto:tolomei@di.uniroma1.it">tolomei@di.uniroma1.it</a> if you would like to arrange an in-person meeting or schedule a remote call either Google Meet or Zoom.
+To issue your request, kindly specify "_SN-I 2024-25: Meeting_" in the subject of your message.<br/>
 In-person meetings will be held in my office, which is located in Room 106 on the 1st floor of Building E in Viale Regina Elena 295 ([map](https://goo.gl/maps/5dSuQbvaeqXePV9y6)).

 ### Contacts